An inexact infeasible arc-search interior-point method for linear optimization problems: Numerical experiments

 \section{Numerical experiments}

 In this section, we describe the implementation and the numerical experiments of the proposed method.
 The experiments were conducted on a Linux server with Opteron 4386 (3.10GHz), 16 cores, and 128GB RAM, and the methods were implemented with Python~3.10.9.
+The code is openly available for public use\footnote{\url{https://github.com/Research-Iida/Arc-search_IPM_LP_py}.}.

+The main purpose of the numerical experiments presented in this paper is to show the performance of the proposed inexact arc-search method in comparison with an existing inexact line-search method.
+Therefore, the comparison is intentionally restricted to the existing inexact line-search method, while a comprehensive comparison with state-of-the-art solvers is beyond the scope of this paper.
+For completeness, numerical results obtained by the state-of-the-art solver are reported in Appendix~\ref{section_appendix_SOTA_results}.